apollo-elements/apollo-elements/docs/guides/getting-started/codegen/typed-document-node.md

 ## Using them in Components

-Pass your `TypedDocumentNode` objects' type as the first type argument to your component constructors.
+When you pass your `TypedDocumentNode` to a controller (or haunted hook, or hybrids factory), TypeScript will infer the return type.
+If you're using a component class (e.g. `class extends ApolloQuery`), pass the `TypedDocumentNode` objects' type as the first type argument to your component constructors.

 These examples assume you followed the first approach outlined above.
 If you are generating types, omit the `typeof` operator.

 <code-tabs collection="libraries" default-tab="lit">